wellecks/llmstep/README.md

 By default, `llmstep` uses a language model finetuned on Mathlib4 extracted with [LeanDojo](https://zenodo.org/record/8040110), and
 [supports other LMs](#language-model).

-#### Motivation
-`llmstep` is created for an IJCAI-2023 tutorial on neural theorem proving. \
-It aims to provide a minimal LM-based suggestion example built with open-source components.

 ## Quick start